All of our content is written by humans, not robots. Learn More

 &

 Knock knock.
 Who’s there?
 With video doorbells, you’ll never have to ask this question again.
 Rather, you’ll be able to answer your door from anywhere in the world through its mobile application, seeing and speaking to your visitor as if you’re there in person.
-While video doorbells, otherwise known as doorbell cameras, are a relatively new product compared to traditional security cameras, they’re becoming increasingly popular, but how do you know which one is right for you?
-At Security.org, we test out doorbell cameras to make sure they’re high-quality, and we’re sharing our knowledge with you here.
+While video doorbells, otherwise known as doorbell cameras, are a relatively new product compared to traditional security cameras, they’re becoming increasingly popular.
+But how do you know which one is right for you?
+We personally test doorbell cameras to make sure they’re high-quality, and we’re sharing our knowledge with you here.

 SimpliSafe Video Doorbell Pro